 All you really need is a flashlight.
 This is especially fun if your power is out or you’re in a dark room.
 Aim the light at the wall and see how high your cat can jump.

 Don’t push your cat too far.
-She will get excited over this game and will try to get the light no matter how high it is.
+She will get excited over this game and try to get the light no matter how high it is.
 Know your cat’s limitations, but still have fun.

 Tablet Games for Cats